imochoa/confetti/README.md

 # confetti
-Highlight lots of words like it's a party!
+Highlight lots of words like it's a party

 # Installation